Patients registered with GP practices

 The categories of personal data held on the systems are:

-- Name – including any previous names, unless name changes are the result of adoption, gender reassignment or witness protection schemes
+- name – including any previous names, unless name changes are the result of adoption, gender reassignment or witness protection schemes

-- Current and historic addresses and whether the address is a registered nursing home
+- current and historic addresses and whether the address is a registered nursing home

-- Dates of Birth
+- dates of birth

-- Gender
+- gender

-- Place of Birth
+- place of birth

 - NHS number

-- Cervical Screening history
+- cervical screening history

-- Special allocation scheme status
+- special allocation scheme status

-- Current and Previous GP practice details
+- current and previous GP practice details

-- GPs Banking details
+- GPs banking details.

 Categories of recipients

-Statistical information (numbers) produced from NHAIS systems is shared with other organisations to enable them to fulfil their statutory obligations, for example the Office of National Statistics, Public Health England and local authorities for their public health purposes.
+Statistical information (numbers) produced from NHAIS systems is shared with other organisations to enable them to fulfil their statutory obligations, for example the Office of National Statistics, UK Health Security Agency and local authorities for their public health purposes.
 Personal data may also be shared with the approval of NHS England’s Caldicott Guardian when he is assured that confidentiality is respected, for example when hospitals need to update their records for direct care purposes or to support specific research projects with ethical and or Health Research Authority approval.

 Legal basis for processing

-For GDPR purposes NHS England’s basis for lawful processing is Article 6(1)(e) – ‘…exercise of official authority…’.
+For UK GDPR purposes NHS England’s basis for lawful processing is Article 6(1)(e) – ‘…exercise of official authority…’.
 For special categories (health) data the basis is Article 9(2)(h) – ‘…health or social care…’